Search This Blog

 Music Performance: Reflections towards Change Management

 This is the reason why I keep mentioning project management principles are integral to everyone pursuing any degree so that they can excel in what they prepare themselves for!
-What do you think?
+I was able to implement what I call Projecting Leaders of Tomorrow (PLOT) sowing the seeds of project excellence and also wrote the book, "Organized Common Sense".

 Tuesday, October 31, 2023